Mathabo/goCDAutomation/README.md

 Make sure the access configuration file exists by copying the .user-access-config.ex.yml to .user-access-config.yml
 * cp .user-access-config.ex.yml .user-access-config.yml

-Modify the user details to match you settings with either VIM or nano etc
+Modify the user details to match your settings with either VIM or nano etc
 * vim .user-access-config.yml

 Make sure repositories required are correctly configured by modifying the
 * REPO_USER_NAME and
 * REPO_PASSWORD

-to your repo's access credentials which can permit you clone
+to your repo's(git) access credentials which can permit you clone

 Modify
-* REPOSITORY_NAME (Main repository),
+* Crete a repo and replace the REPOSITORY_NAME to your newly created repo and remove "https://" on the https cloned url Delete
 * PIPELINE_ONE_REPO,
 * PIPELINE_TWO_REPO,
 * PIPELINE_THREE_REPO,
-* Delete any of the parameters which are not necessary and make sure you delete those on the playbook.yml steps as well as in the base-config.xml file with all reference to them.

 Configure Steps per pipeline
-* Look in the base-config.xml file and configure the different stages in each of the pipelines.
-There are dummy examples for executing commands in the "dummy_configs.xml" file thanks to the team at ThoughtWorks Studios.
+Look in the base-config.xml file
+* Delete <pipeline> tags all 3 of them and DO NOT DELETE the <pipelines> tag

 Build virtual machine (Make sure nothing else is running on port 9001):
 * vagrant up